 • eGFR blood test.
 What’s being measured: Creatinine levels are used in a formula that also incorporates your age, weight, race and gender to calculate your eGFR.
 The number indicates how well your kidneys are filtering blood to remove natural waste products and excess fluid.

 Target numbers: You can think of eGFR readings as a percentage of kidney function.
-A reading of 60 or higher is considered normal, while a reading less than 60 is considered reduced kidney function.
+An eGFR reading of 90 or above is considered normal, while a reading below 60 is considered reduced kidney function.
+People with an eGFR reading between 60 and 89 may not have kidney disease, especially if the ACR is normal.
+Many people, however, are diagnosed with stage 3 (or moderate) kidney disease when the eGFR result is 30 to 59.
+A result below 30 is considered severe CKD.
 The lower the kidney function, the higher the risk for kidney failure and cardiovascular disease.
-Many people are diagnosed with stage 3 (or moderate) kidney disease when the eGFR result is 30 to 59.
-A result below 30 is considered severe CKD.

 In general, people who have an eGFR of less than 30 should see a nephrologist (kidney specialist).
 Patients who have an eGFR of less than 15 usually need to be prepared for dialysis or a kidney transplant.